 The Silt, Wood and Waste Recovery Taskforce, a joint Hawke's Bay Regional Council and Hastings District Council initiative, was established in April 2023.
-It operates as a service model where cyclone affected landowners log a ticket and the Taskforce (which includes a number of contractors and consultants) collects, transports and manages the flood derived materials at a network of temporary process manages the flood-derived materials at a network of temporary processing and permanent disposal sites.
+It operates as a service model where cyclone affected landowners log a ticket and the Taskforce (which includes a number of contractors and consultants) collects, transports and manages the flood-derived materials at a network of temporary processing and permanent disposal sites.

-Along with assisting landowners to reinstate their (predominantly primary production) properties, a priority for the Taskforce from the start has been segregation of waste materials, diversion from landfill and reuse/recycling as much as possible.
+Along with assisting landowners to reinstate their (predominantly primary production) properties, a priority for the Taskforce from the start has been segregation of waste materials, diversion from landfill and re-use/recycling as much as possible.